 Attention Parents: There are a lot of developments happening within the Early Years sector during 2019 - changes have been highlighted in red.
-If you seek clarification on any matter on this page please feel free to contact Leitrim CCC for further clarification Tel: 071 96 40870.
+If you seek clarification on any matter on this page please feel free to contact Leitrim County Childcare Committee: Tel: 071 96 40870.

 Parents Notice from Department of Children & Youth Affairs (April 2019): School Aged Childcare